 Research suggests that only when a student can point to individual words accurately within a line of text will they be able to learn new words while reading.
 Incorporating concept of word instruction into daily literacy practice will not only strengthen students’ speech-to-print match, it will also develop students’ alphabet knowledge, phonemic awareness, and knowledge of words in print.
 See: Concept of Word in Text: An Integral Literacy Skill.

-Not to be confused with concept of word, concepts of print includes an understanding that print carries meaning, that books contain letters, words, sentences, and spaces.
+“Concepts of print” is sometimes confused with concept of word.
+Both are foundational early literacy skills.
+Concepts of print includes an understanding that print carries meaning, that books contain letters, words, sentences, and spaces.
 It also includes understanding what books are used for, and that books have parts such as a front cover, back cover and a spine.
+Learn more:

-Several activities are helpful for building the skills associated with concept of word in students from PreK to 3rd grade.
+There are many effective activities for building the skills associated with concept of word in students from PreK to 3rd grade.
 A few of these activities are specifically described below.

 Dictation with lines for writing